-a.
-Answer any questions concerning the AAU Taekwondo program for the AAU b.
-Assist the Districts within their Region in organizing and conducting the District and Regional AAU Sports Taekwondo Program c.
-Conduct and Coordinate Regional Championships d.
-Develop and conduct, with the approval of the National Taekwondo Sport Chair, Taekwondo competition where the Districts have none planned, including a District or Regional Qualifier e.
-Conduct any Regional and/or National aspects of the Program on behalf of National AAU Taekwondo f.
-Coordinate the sports programs of the Districts to ensure that the best interest of the sport is served g.
-To ensure compliance to the Official Code of the Amateur Athletic Union, and to the Rules and Regulations of the National AAU Taekwondo Committee j.
-Shall ensure that the local Districts conduct championships in accordance with the guidelines of the National Taekwondo Sport Committee k.
+- 1. Answer any questions concerning the AAU Taekwondo program for the AAU - 2.
+Assist the Districts within their Region in organizing and conducting the District and Regional AAU Sports Taekwondo Program - 3.
+Conduct and Coordinate Regional Championships - 4.
+Develop and conduct, with the approval of the National Taekwondo Sport Chair, Taekwondo competition where the Districts have none planned, including a District or Regional Qualifier - Conduct any Regional and/or National aspects of the Program on behalf of National AAU Taekwondo - 6.
+Coordinate the sports programs of the Districts to ensure that the best interest of the sport is served - 7.
+To ensure compliance to the Official Code of the Amateur Athletic Union, and to the Rules and Regulations of the National AAU Taekwondo Committee - 8.
+Promote Taekwondo throughout their Region - 9.
+Shall recommend Clinic Administrators to the National Chief Referee - 10.
+Shall ensure that the local Districts conduct championships in accordance with the guidelines of the National Taekwondo Sport Committee - 11.
 Shall work with District Sports Directors so as to facilitate growth and excellence sport of Taekwondo within their Region